sivangbagri/FlappyBird/README.md

 # Flappy2.0

-This repository contains Flappy2.0 build along with its sorce code
+This repository contains Flappy2.0 build along with its source code

 Contributors are always welcomed :)